Books, CDs, Cassettes, Magazines

 Orchards - I finally got a new copy

 The idea being that authors take a Chekhov story, and turn it into a play...
-Not Spalding, he just wrote a short monologue - EXCELLENT - In Search of the Monkey Girl by Randall Levenson and Spalding Gray
+Not Spalding, he just wrote a short monologue - EXCELLENT

 - a must for anyone obsessed with circus freaks as I am - Spalding travels with Levenson as he photographs circus freaks - the treatment is very pro freak much as Todd Browning's film Freaks...